WebAssembly/function-references/proposals/function-references/Overview.md

   - `let bt (local t)* instr* end : [t* t1*] -> [t2*]`
     - iff `bt = [t1*] -> [t2*]`
     - and `instr* : bt` under a context with `locals` extended by `t*` and `labels` extended by `[t2*]`

+Note: The lattter condition implies that inside the body of the `let`, its locals are prepended to the list of locals.
+Nesting multiple `let` blocks hence addresses them relatively, similar to labels.
+Function-level local declarations can be viewed as syntactic sugar for a bunch of zero constant instructions and a `let`.

 ## Binary Format